Republic: Other meanings

-Archaic meaning
+Original meaning

-Before the 17th Century, the term 'republic' could be used to refer to states of any form of government as long as it was not a tyrannical regime.
+Before the 17th century, the term "republic" could be used to refer to states of any form of government as long as it was not a tyrannical regime.
 French philosopher Jean Bodin's definition of the republic was "the rightly ordered government of a number of families, and of those things which are their common concern, by a sovereign power."
-Oligarchies and monarchies could also be included as they were also organised toward 'public' shared interests.
-In medieval texts, 'republic' was used to refer to the body of shared interest with the king at its head.
+Oligarchies and monarchies could also be included as they were also organised toward "public" shared interests.
+In medieval texts, "republic" was used to refer to the body of shared interest with the king at its head.
 For instance, the Holy Roman Empire was also known as the Sancta Respublica Romana, the Holy Roman Republic.
 The Byzantine Empire also continued calling itself the Roman Republic as the Byzantines did not regard monarchy as a contradiction to republicanism.
 Instead, republics were defined as any state based on popular sovereignty and whose institutions were based on shared values.